ALEIAGTH/react-native-guest-survey-sdk/README.md

 **TriggerSurvey**

-_Trigger ConfirmitMobile SDK to present the survey according to the programKey and eventName.
-This method should present a native Webview contrller inApp with designed survey components according the Confirmit Survey Design_
+_Trigger ConfirmitMobile SDK to present the survey according to the programKey, eventName and any other parameters(such as language, attractionId, etc..) that is intended to be received and viewed from the control center.
+This method should present a native Webview controller inApp with designed survey components according the Confirmit Survey Design_

 ```
-GuestSurveySdk.triggerSurvey(<programKey:str>, <eventName:str>)
+GuestSurveySdk.triggerSurvey(<programKey:str>, <eventName:str>, <parameters:any>)
 ```

 **AddPushNotifcationToken**

+_**OPTIONAL**
-_Add Remote notifications token to the Geo4Cast payload To be set after the reponse of **didRegisterForRemoteNotificationsWithDeviceToken** This ƒunction should load the device token in the SDK._
+Add Remote notifications token to the Geo4Cast payload.
+To be set after the response of **didRegisterForRemoteNotificationsWithDeviceToken**.
+This function should load the device token in the SDK, if needed._

 ```
 GuestSurveySdk.addPushNotificationToken(token:<**notifications_token**>**>)